riddhima-gkmit/mindease-documentation/docs/use-cases.md

 ---

-### UC-03: User Adds Daily Mood Entry
+### UC-03: User Adds Mood Entry
-**Actor:** Patient (User)
+**Actor:** Patient
-**Goal:** To log their emotional state for the day.
+**Goal:** To log their emotional state at any time during the day.

 **Flow:**

 1. User logs into the system.
 2. Opens the **Mood Tracker** section.
-3. Selects a mood score (1-5 emoji scale).
+3. Selects a mood score (1-5 emoji scale: Very Sad 😢 to Very Happy 😄).
-4. Optionally adds a short note about their day.
+4. Optionally adds a short note about their current feelings.
 5. Clicks **Save Entry**.
-6. System stores the entry and updates 7-day analytics.
+6. System stores the entry with timestamp and updates analytics.

 **Alternative:**

-- If user already submitted an entry today, system prevents duplicate entry.
+- User can submit **multiple entries per day** to track mood changes throughout the day.
 - If mood score is not selected, form submission fails.
+- Each entry is timestamped for accurate tracking.

 ---

 ### UC-04: User Views Mood History & Analytics
-**Actor:** Patient (User)
+**Actor:** Patient
-**Goal:** To view their previous mood logs and trends.
+**Goal:** To view their previous mood logs and trends with detailed analytics.

 **Flow:**

-1. User goes to the **Mood History** page.
+1. User goes to the **Mood Tracker** page and selects **History & Trends** tab.
-2. System retrieves mood entries from the database.
+2. System retrieves all mood entries from the database.
-3. Displays data as a list and chart view (weekly/monthly).
+3. **Recent Entries Section**: Displays list of recent mood entries with timestamps (date and time).
+4. **Mood Trends Chart**:
+   - Toggle between 7 Days and 30 Days view.
+   - Chart shows daily average mood scores (when multiple entries exist per day).
+   - Y-axis clearly labeled as "Mood Score".
+   - X-axis shows dates.
+5. **Analytics Summary**:
+   - Shows average mood score calculated as average of daily averages.
-4. Shows 7-day average mood trend (improving, stable, or declining).
+   - Displays trend indicator with emoji (improving, stable, or declining).

 **Alternative:**

-- If no mood entries exist, show message: “No data available yet.”
+- If no mood entries exist, show message: "No data available yet."
+- If multiple entries exist for a day, that day's chart point represents the daily average.

 ---

 ### UC-05: System Suggests Mindfulness Content
 **Actor:** System (triggered for User)
-**Goal:** To recommend wellness content based on mood history.
+**Goal:** To recommend personalized wellness content based on recent mood trends.

 **Flow:**

-1. System checks the user’s average mood score for the last 7 days.
+1. User navigates to **Daily Tips** or **Recommendations** page.
+2. System calculates 7-day average mood using **average of daily averages** method:
+   - Groups mood entries by date (IST timezone).
+   - Calculates daily average for each date with entries.
+   - Calculates overall average from daily averages.
-2. Applies rule-based logic:
+3. Applies rule-based logic to determine category:
-   - Score ≤ 2 → Show uplifting content.
+   - Score ≤ 2 → Show "uplifting" content
-   - Score = 3 → Show neutral/maintenance tips.
+   - Score = 3 → Show "maintenance" content
-   - Score ≥ 4 → Show calming or gratitude exercises.
+   - Score ≥ 4 → Show "calming" or "gratitude" content
-3. Fetches relevant approved content from the content library.
+4. Fetches 3 random content items from the matched category.
-4. Displays the tips on the user’s dashboard.
+5. Displays:
+   - Average mood score (7 days) with emoji
+   - Recommended focus category
+   - 3 wellness tips/exercises with titles and descriptions

 **Alternative:**

+- If user has no mood data in the last 7 days, display message: "No recent mood data available."
-- If no approved content exists in that category, display fallback message: “No new recommendations today.”
+- If no content exists in the matched category, show fallback message.

 ---